Health Insurance for Small Business Owners

 In this guide, we’re going to explore the different employee health insurance plan options that are available to small business owners with 30 employees or less.

-This includes a rundown of the potential benefits for employers, as well as answers to some of the most frequently asked questions regarding small group health plans.
+This includes a rundown of the potential benefits for employers, as well as answers to some of the most frequently asked questions regarding health insurance for small business owners.

 A small group health insurance plan is the most common solution for small business owners, but there are other strategies you may want to consider.
 To see the complete set of options we recommend to businesses with fewer employees, please see our Complete Guide to Small Business Healthcare Plans.